 what we learned about "Love" during childhood, from our

-of my clients generously brought this issue to my awareness, as
+of my former clients brought this issue to my awareness, as OCPD

-Like many other diagnoses that (in my view) rest under the BPD umbrella,
+Like many other diagnoses which in my view, rest under the BPD umbrella,

 this subtype is well worth mentioning.